iBz-04/offeline/README.md

 ## Configuration & Tips

-- Web search backends: You can choose between Tavily (requires API key) and DuckDuckGo (no key).
-In the UI, open Search settings and paste your Tavily key.
-Alternatively, you can set the environment variable `NEXT_PUBLIC_TAVILY_API_KEY` before starting the web app.
 - File embeddings: For best performance on low-spec machines, prefer smaller models (e.g., 3B) for embedding and chat.
 - Desktop llama.cpp: The Electron app uses `node-llama-cpp` under the hood.
 Use GGUF models.
 GPU acceleration depends on your platform and build.